 The area became a solid but dull middle-class area.

 There are a few houses of heritage value in Sydney Road although they are not in good shape.
 Also see examples of two other tin (or corrugated iron) houses nearby.
 The very first houses in Johannesburg were made of tin (affordable, available and easy to build) but very few have survived.
-I’ll check with my heritage chums, but finding three in such close proximity must be rare.
+Finding three in such close proximity must be rare.
+My understanding is that these tin structures are protected by heritage law.
+In 2017/2018 it was reported that one or more of these had been demolished.
+A visit to the site in September 2018 confirms the old houses have gone.